digitalscientists/TestRay/README.md

 ### <a id="generate_random_day"></a>generate_random_day

-Obtain a random day but 31 is not included
+Obtain a random day difference to inserted day (inserted day could be undefined) and day = 31 is not included

     - Type: generate_random_day
+      InsertedDay: $AND_CLI_DAY$
-      ResultVar: Day
+      ResultVar: DAY

 ### <a id="get_day"></a>get_day